Roanoke Rail Yard Dawgs

-The Roanoke Rail Yard Dawgs are a professional ice hockey team and a member of the Southern Professional Hockey League.
+The Roanoke Rail Yard Dawgs are a professional ice hockey team and a member of the SPHL.
 Based in Roanoke, Virginia, the Rail Yard Dawgs play their home games at Berglund Center.

 History

-The Rail Yard Dawgs are the fifth professional hockey team to call the Roanoke Valley home, following the Roanoke Valley Rebels of the Eastern Hockey League and later the Southern Hockey League (1967–1976), the Virginia Lancers/Roanoke Valley Rebels/Rampage (1983–1993) and the Roanoke Express of the East Coast Hockey League (1993–2004), and the Roanoke Valley Vipers of the United Hockey League (2005–2006).
+The Rail Yard Dawgs are the sixth professional hockey franchise to call the Roanoke Valley home, following the Salem/Roanoke Valley Rebels of the Eastern Hockey League and later the Southern Hockey League (1967–1976), the Salem/Virginia Raiders of the second Eastern Hockey League and Atlantic Coast Hockey League (1980–1983), the Virginia Lancers/Roanoke Valley Rebels/Rampage (1983–1993) of the Atlantic Coast Hockey League and later the East Coast Hockey League, the Roanoke Express of the East Coast Hockey League (1993–2004), and the Roanoke Valley Vipers of the United Hockey League (2005–2006).

 On October 20, 2015, an ownership group headed by Bob McGinn purchased the dormant Mississippi Surge franchise and relocated the team to Roanoke for the 2016–17 season.
 The ownership group consisted of Bob McGinn and his three NHL player sons, Jamie, Tye, and Brock, former Surge owner Tim Kerr, and several other locals.
 On November 19, the Rail Yard Dawgs name, logo and colors were officially announced.
 On April 29, 2016, Sam Ftorek was announced the team's first head coach.

 The Rail Yard Dawgs played their home opener at the Berglund Center in front of a sellout crowd on October 21, 2016, falling to the Knoxville Ice Bears 2–0.
 The team started with a 4–3–1 record, but faltered down the stretch, finishing the season with 43 points and a final record of 17–30–9.
 The team finished in ninth place in the league, five points from qualifying for the final playoff spot.
 The team drew 87,831 fans over the course of the season with an average of 3,136 per game for fifth highest in the ten team league.